anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

       }
     }

-The use of a "suffixless prefix" is not in accordance with the guidance given in [@!RFC9083] and is NOT RECOMMENDED.
+Usage of a bare extension identifier contravenes the guidance in [@!RFC9083].
+This document updates [@!RFC9083] to explicitly allow this pattern.

 # Camel Casing